 This implies that mice could see colors differently depending on where they are in a visual situation.
 A research finding showed that mice could distinguish between variations in hue and brightness.
 However, the mice’s capacity to do so relies on the location of the alteration.

 This is where we come to the end of our article, 10 Animals that are colorblind or see in Black and White.
-Hope you have liked it.
-We will be back with more of such articles, so stay tuned until then.
+Hope you like it.
+We will be back with more such articles, so stay tuned until then.

 Frequently Asked Questions: